 - Seamless integration with LMS gamification features

-- # of comments or amount of social interaction can be used as criteria for learning activity completion (form of gamification)
+- Tracking comments or social interaction frequency/volumes can count as credit toward learning activity completion (a form of gamification)

 - Full/automatic file versioning for user uploaded files and other content governance workflow